 Inventory, lb : 0

-Egremont Russet apples are available in the mid-fall through winter.
+Egremont Russet apples are harvested in the mid-fall and can be stored through the winter.

 Recipes that include Egremont Russet Apples.
 One is easiest, three is harder.